tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Iterates through the list of enemies and detects collisions with the player's hitbox.
 If a collision occurs, it calls the takeDamage method and sets an immunity timer.

 **Parameters:**
--`enemies`: list - A list of enemy objects to check for collisions.
+- `enemies`: list - A list of enemy objects to check for collisions.

 **Returns:**
--`None`: The method returns None
+- `None`: The method returns None

 **Example:**
 ```python